Community Wildfire Protection Plan (CWPP)/Wildfire Vulnerability Study/FIREWISE

 Prior to initiation of the survey a news release was completed advising residents of the upcoming survey.
 A flyer was developed and distributed where possible.

 With the help of Walla Walla County GIS, WWCEM established a list of 487 potential structures in the identified area.
 Of the 487 structures identified in the Wildland Urban Interface (WUI), 52 were not surveyed due to properties being inaccessible (gated properties or the owner denied permission to survey) or due to the surveyor being unable to locate a structure.
 The result was that a total of 435 structures were surveyed:

 Brush, grass or forest fires don’t have to be disasters.
 The National Fire Protection Association’s (NFPA) Firewise Communities program encourages local solutions for wildfire safety by involving homeowners, community leaders, planners, developers, firefighters, and other in the effort to protect people and property from wildfire risks.

 The program is co-sponsored by the USDA Forest Service, the US Department of the Interior, and the National Association of State Foresters.

-To save lives and property from wilfire, NFPA’s Firewise Comunities program teaches people how to adapt to living with wilfire and encourages neighbors to work together and take action now to prevent losses.
+To save lives and property from wildfire, NFPA’s Firewise Communities program teaches people how to adapt to living with wildfire and encourages neighbors to work together and take action now to prevent losses.
 We all have a role to play in protecting ourselves and each other from the risk of wildfire.